-A rule, which says that goals mustn’t change during a sprint’s duration and must be postponed until the next sprint planning meeting, make a foundation for the Scrum methodology.
-The Product Owner is not allowed to introduce new items for the team to work on halfway through the sprint once the commitment during the sprint planning meeting was made [14].
-In case external interference significantly influences the workload planned, the Product Owner can terminate the current sprint, carry out a sprint planning meeting incorporating the new circumstances and start working within the next sprint.
+A rule that says that goals mustn’t change during a sprint’s duration and must be postponed until the next sprint planning meeting is a foundation of the Scrum methodology.
+The Product Owner is not allowed to introduce new items for the team to work on halfway through the sprint once a commitment has been during the sprint planning meeting [14].
+In case external interference significantly influences the workload planned, the Product Owner can terminate the current sprint, carry out a sprint planning meeting incorporating the new circumstances, and start working within the next sprint.

 Working with Scrum

-Once the sprint has started, and the team gets to work, it engages itself in one of the key Scrum practices – daily scrum.
-It is an every-day, mandatory meeting of the entire project team (the Product Owner can attend along with other interested parties).
-It is 10 to 15 minutes long and usually takes place at the same time and location.
+Once the sprint has started and the team gets to work, it engages itself in one of the key Scrum practices – daily scrum.
+This is an every-day, mandatory meeting of the entire project team (the Product Owner can attend along with other interested parties).
+It is 10 to 15 minutes long and usually takes place at the same time and location each day.
 Often it is referred to as a daily standup meeting, because all participants are standing, which keeps the meeting to the point and within the planned timeframe.
 Each participant answers the following questions:

 What did you do yesterday?